pierre1590/News/README.md

 ## Project
 The app I created consists of viewing the main world news, Top news, Economics, Entertainment and Sports.
 I also created a section to search for news starting from a word or phrase.
+When you click on a news you are brought back to the site where it is present.

 ## Installation
 1 ) In the root folder create a new file called `.env` and inside: